 Choosing Between Qualitative and Quantitative Research

 To better understand user behavior and shape product strategy, one might wonder: which approach is best?
-Should we delve into the depth of qualitative research or lean on the breadth of quantitative research?
+Should we dive into the depth of qualitative research or lean on the breadth of quantitative research?
 The answer is not so binary.
 The choice between qualitative and quantitative research isn't about superiority but about suitability - what method best addresses the research question at hand, and in what context?

 There are situations where qualitative research is more fitting.
 If the objective is to explore, understand, and interpret the user's world, qualitative research is your go-to tool.
 It's the most suitable when we're at the ideation stage of a product when we're refining a user experience, or when we're trying to understand the reasons behind certain user behaviors.

 For instance, if you're developing a new product or feature and need to understand potential users' needs, desires, and pain points, qualitative research methods such as interviews and ethnographic studies can offer rich insights.
 Similarly, if your analytics show a sudden drop in user engagement, qualitative research can help you explore the underlying reasons.

 Conversely, quantitative research shines when the need is for measurable, generalizable data.
 It's more appropriate when you need to estimate the prevalence of behavior, opinion, or need within your user base.
 If you're seeking to understand trends, patterns, or relationships among variables or measure the effectiveness of a particular feature or design, quantitative research with its surveys, A/B testing, multivariate testing, or analytics is the most suitable.